Robinpig/Note/docs/CS/Java/Spring/AOP.md

 - Order: `Around` -> `Before` -> `After` -> `AfterReturning` -> `AfterThrowing`
 - Actual invoke: `Around` -> `Before` -> `AfterReturning` -> `AfterThrowing` -> `After`

+> [!TIP]
+>
+> Usually, the metrics and logs are set to HIGHEST_PRECEDENCE so that it doesn't affect other advices, such as the tansaction interceptor.

 ```java
 public class AspectJAfterAdvice extends AbstractAspectJAdvice implements MethodInterceptor, AfterAdvice, Serializable {